jfost00/resume/encrypted_images.md

 But since a meme is easily recognizable it is easier to tell if the colors are slightly off unless the message is relatively small (300 to 600 characters would be the first two rows of pixels.)
-To get combat this, it is possible to create a number of random walkers, an agent that has the same probability of moving in any direction, with random color assignments to generate an abstract image.
+To combat this, it is possible to create a number of random walkers, an agent that has the same probability of moving in any direction, with random color assignments to generate an abstract image.
 Using an abstract image it is very hard to notice if any pixels have been updated with